phoenixframework/phoenix/guides/contexts.md

 For our multi operations, we start by issuing an update of our cart, which we named `:cart`.
 After the cart update is issued, we perform a multi `delete_all` operation, which takes the updated cart and applies our zero-quantity logic.
 We prune any items in the cart with zero quantity by returning an ecto query that finds all cart items for this cart with an empty quantity.
 Calling `Repo.transaction/1` with our multi will execute the operations in a new transaction and we return the success or failure result to the caller just like the original function.

 Let's head back to the browser and try it out.
 Add a few products to your cart, update the quantities, and watch the values changes along with the price calculations.
 Setting any quantity to 0 will also remove the item.
+You can also try logging out and registering a new user to see how the carts are scoped to the current user.
 Pretty neat!

 ## Adding an Orders context